 I sent a message to David via his Facebook Page (https://www.facebook.com/MuddySump/) and a few days later he replied, I was beginning to think it was a dead-end after not hearing anything back from his, but it turns out that David spends up to 2 weeks at a time away from home, travelling all over the UK servicing bikes and as such his time is very limited but he responds to his messages and emails when he gets home.

-To cut a long story short, I arranged for David to come and do a 10K service on Dora, which he did and I’m extremely happy with the quality of his work and the price was very reasonable.
+To cut a long story short, I arranged for David to come and do a 10K service on Dora, which he did and I’m extremely happy with the quality of his work and the cost was extremely reasonable.

 SHAD SH59x expandable top box